 - Lower payout for most items

 Read on if you’re ready to learn whether you can make money with Decluttr.

-At the outset, the Decluttr selling process seems pretty simple.
+At the outset, the Decluttr selling process seems pretty simple and easy.
 But is it really?
 I tried it personally in order to find out.
-Here are the details on each step and information about how I made out in the end.

 Selling Legos works differently.
 For those, you simply enter the weight of the Legos.

-The process is also different if you’re selling an electronic, such as an iPhone.
+The process is also different if you’re selling an electronic item, such as an iPhone.
 In that case, you enter the product description and check what condition it’s in.
-Your choices are: